The French Riviera (also known as Côte d’Azur) is one of the most affluent and desirable destinations in the whole country, if not the world.

 The pro of great food and wine is applicable to pretty much all of France.
 The Côte d’Azur is no exception, as it features amazing seafood, excellent wine, and very affordable fresh produce.

 The best way to buy much of this food is still at the local open-air markets, which will usually be weekly in almost every town and city.
-The French are big on locally sourced produce, and it would be silly to not take advantage of this.
+The French are big on locally sourced produce, and it would be silly not to take advantage of this.

 The cons of living in the south of France